Lego do not come cheap these days. As your Lego maniacs curate their Christmas wishlists, consider these tips for saving money on the Lego bricks.

 3. Buy a brick box.

-Thanks to Sharon’s advice, I bought the girls a large pink brick box.
+Thanks to Sharon’s advice, years ago I bought the girls a large pink brick box on Christmas sale.
 The brick box contains starter pieces for building that can be combined in a number of ways.
-It doesn’t lock the child into building one particular thing, like the Shelob Attacks set that FishChick7 requested.
+It doesn’t lock the child into building one particular thing, like the Shelob Attacks set that one of them had requested.

-They’ll have a starter set that’s their own so that they don’t have to squabble with the brothers.
-Plus, if I’m completely honest, though I have a philosophical objection to pink legos (Lego was not a boy thing to start with!), I know that my girls will like having some pastel pieces in the mix.
+They had a starter set of their own so that they don’t have to squabble with the brothers.
+Plus, if I’m completely honest, though I have a philosophical objection to pink legos (Lego was not a boy thing to start with!), I know that my girls enjoy having some pastel pieces in the mix.

 4. Find a sale on sets.

-Some of my peeps really did have a specific set in mind or style, such as The Hobbit.
-With the older boys, I’m much more willing to invest in sets since I know they keep better track of their pieces.
+Some of my peeps really did have a specific set in mind or style, such as Lego Friends.
+Ahem.

 5. Build a Lego table.

-Last year Anne shared with us her tutorial on how to build a Lego table with a LACK table from IKEA.
+A few years ago Anne shared with us her tutorial on how to build a Lego table with a LACK table from IKEA (updated images coming soon!).
 Depending on pricing in your neighborhood, this project should cost less than $35.
 If you already have the table and plates, then it will be free.

 Either way, the table provides the child with a building location and a renewed interest in creating without purchasing an expensive Lego set.

 Yes, I know that sounds silly.
 Many Lego maniacs will sniff you out.
 But, lots of kids don’t really care where the Lego come from.
 Mine certainly didn’t.
 They were thrilled with this random bag my mom picked up at a garage sale for a few bucks.